 Ortiz, R.R., Shafer, A., Murphy, A. (2015).
 “Define Your Line: A case study on student-driven sexual consent education campaign.”
 Journal of Campus Title IX Compliance and Best Practices, 1, 16-20.

-Ortiz, R.R. & Thompson, B.A. (forthcoming).
+Ortiz, R.R. & Thompson, B.A.
+(2017).
 “Risky recruitment: How the rape myth acceptance of potential new sorority members is related to their efficacy to prevent sexual assault and perceptions of university sexual assault reporting.”
 Oracle: The Research Journal of the Association of Fraternity/Sorority Advisors.